PhilAldridge/Academy-PhotoApp/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# if you get an error digital envelope routines::unsupported
+# open a powershell terminal in VS Code
+$env:NODE_OPTIONS = "--openssl-legacy-provider"

 # build the application and generate every route as a HTML file (used for static hosting).
 $ npm run generate